-A 2013 study found that women who had undergone cesarean delivery were more likely to receive an in-hospital endometriosis diagnosis.
+A 2013 study found that women who had undergone a C-section were more likely to receive an in-hospital endometriosis diagnosis.
 They also found a small risk of endometriosis developing on the cesarean scar.

-In this article, learn more about endometriosis after a cesarean delivery, including how doctors diagnose and treat the condition.
+In this article, learn more about endometriosis after a C-section, including how doctors diagnose and treat the condition.

 Endometriosis happens when endometrial tissue, which usually lines the uterus, develops outside of the uterus.
 This can cause heavy or painful periods, as well as pain between periods, as the body tries to get rid of the tissue.